 What Is Laser Beam Machining?

 Laser beam machining is a non-contact process that uses the energy from a highly focused laser beam to remove material from a workpiece by melting, vaporization, or chemical decomposition.
 It is known for producing clean cuts, intricate patterns, and smooth surfaces, especially on difficult-to-machine materials.
-Unlike traditional cutting methods, LBM does not require physical tools, minimizing wear and reducing the need for frequent tool changes.
+Unlike traditional cutting and machining methods, LBM does not require physical tools, minimizing wear and reducing the need for frequent tool changes.

 What Is the Principle of Laser Beam Machining?